zoltanmolnar/styleguide/html-css-js.md

 Indent them if they are child elements of a block, list, or table element.

-**If you run into issues around whitespace between list items it’s acceptable to put all li elements in one line.
+**If you run into issues around whitespace between list items itâ€™s acceptable to put all li elements in one line.
 A linter is encouraged to throw a warning instead of an error.**

 Using `<li>` elements (as stated above) in one line is okay for me (the safest mode to get rid of the whitespace issue)